julio-at/akamai-infra/README.md

 terraform init && terraform destroy --auto-approve
 ```

-These two commands will download all Terraform package dependencies and automatically
-destroy resources without confirmation.
+These two commands will download all package dependencies into the `terraform` folder and automatically destroy all resources without confirmation.

 # Important notes to consider